TheNonexistent/orcbox/README.md

  Alpha commands are:
  - up : bring the machines up
  - status : check the status of the machines
+ - down : if up, bringe the machines down
- - down : bringe the machines down and delete them
+ - purge : if up, bringe the machines down and delete them

  More commands will be added.